zer2/fantasy-basketball-optimizer/about/turnovers.md

 One argument is that turnovers are hard to predict on a week-to-week basis, and therefore are not worth investing in.

 It is true that turnovers are relatively volatile from week to week.
 However, this is not unique; all categories have some level of week to week volatility.
-Turnovers are not even most volatile category- steals are by a large margin.
+Turnovers are not even most volatile category.
+Steals are, by a wide margin.

 To deal with this, all category scores should be adjusted by the week-to-week variance, which is the idea of G-scores.
 There is no reason to treat turnover volatility different from the volatility of other categories